EconomistDigitalSolutions/aws-key-rotator/README.md

    ```typescript
    const iam = new IAM();
    ```
-4. Define a custom function which matches the [NewKeyHandler](#NewKeyHandler) interface.
+4. Define a custom function which matches the [NewKeyHandler](#NewKeyHandler) interface. ***Make sure that your function correctly reports any failures to propagate the new key.
+Failure to do so may result in unusable keys in IAM that will need to be manually removed.***
    ```typescript
    const newKeyHandler = (key: AccessKey) => { /* your code here */ };
    ```